 Precipitating factors refer to events that have led to the onset of the current problem.
+Precipitating factors can be considered the trigger or catalyst to a problem.
 While not necessary nor sufficient in and of itself, having a history of fainting (vasovagal syncope) is positively related to needle fear (Armfield & Milgrom, 2011; Deacon & Abramowitz, 2006; Ost, 1992; Wright et al., 2009).
 Moreover, having had a significant fear conditioning event either through directly experiencing needle-related negative sequelae (e.g., experiencing pain, bleeding, etc.), watching someone else (e.g., an older sibling) have this experience, or simply being given negative information from a trusted source (e.g., a parent; see Figure 1) are the most common precipitating events for the development of phobia (Du et al., 2008; Rachman, 1977).
 While retrospective in methodology, individuals with needle fears typically report a traumatic conditioning experience thus supporting the importance of conditioning events (Kleinknecht 1994; Ost, 1991; Ost, 1992).

 Perpetuating factors or maintaining factors are those that maintain the problem once it has become established.
 One such perpetuating factor is how individuals remember pain.
-Distressing memories of needle pain and fear can develop from one poorly managed or negative procedure and are most likely to develop among highly fearful and anxious individuals (Noel et al., 2012a; Noel et al., 2012b).
+Distressing memories of needle pain and fear can develop from one poorly managed or negative procedure (a precipitating event) and are most likely to develop among highly fearful and anxious individuals (Noel et al., 2012a; Noel et al., 2012b).
 Individuals who are highly fearful and anxious about pain are likely to experience the needle procedure as more unpleasant, painful, and distressing.
 They are also likely to selectively attend to and encode threatening aspects of the needle procedure, which can lead to their memories of pain and fear become increasingly distressing over time such that they remember more pain and fear than they initially reported.
 This can fuel a negative cycle of increased fear, anxiety, and pain that becomes perpetuated and maintained over time and further reinforced at each subsequent procedure (Noel et al., 2012c).
 This is likely why many individuals who are highly fearful of needles can root their fear back to one poorly managed needle procedure in childhood.

 Finally, protective factors are strengths of the child or adult which reduce the severity of problems or promote healthy and adaptive functioning.
 For example, in one study, adults who self-selected to look at (i.e., expose themselves to) the needle going into their arm reported less pain compared to those who chose to look away (i.e., avoided) (Vijayan et al., 2015; but see Goodenough et al., 1997).
 Having a behavioral predisposition to face a fear-inducing stimulus could be a protective factor against developing a high level of needle fear; in fact a key component of evidence-based treatments for phobias is exposure (Ayala et al., 2009; Choy et al., 2007; Wolitzky-Taylor et al., 2008).